| |

 non-drying modeling clay if possible (available at art specialty

-time you work with it.
+new every time you work with it.

 Begin by making simple stick figures, and work your way up to more